 AASP Certified Consultants agree to abide by the AASP Ethical Code.

-A CC-AASP may work with a wide variety of participants in sport and exercise.
+A CC-AASP may work with a wide variety of participants in sport, exercise and performance.
 Some examples include:

 - group exercise leaders and personal trainers